FelixOnline/v2/content/articles/2013-5-16-imperial-are-looking-at-your-memes.md

 subtitle: >
   College posts on Imperial Memes to warn people not to be damaging to their reputation
 date: "2013-05-16 20:53:03 +0100"

 # Attributes from Felix Online V1
 id: "3594"
 old_path: /news/3594/imperial-are-looking-at-your-memes
 aliases:
  - /news/3594/imperial-are-looking-at-your-memes
+imported: true
+comments:
+ - College wants the reputation of the university to be held high How about caring about the student body first improving the student satisfaction would do far more for the blessed reputation than worrying about what students have and always will find funny Its ridiculous Humour is completely lost on them let alone ironyCollege ought not to attempt to interfere with social media interactions they should fix things that we complain about on them Like NEW LIBRARY DOORSgate or PRINTERSERVICE IS AWFULgateNice to know my fees are being spent on reading memes especially when all the spare cash should be going towards affordable housing for first yearsNo use having a good reputation if poorer students cant afford to attendThere is no way I am ever donating money to ImperialNo use having a good reputation if poorer students cant afford to attendThere is no way I am ever donating money to ImperialObvious contradiction is obvious You could stop being irascible and donate money to hel

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true